beancount/ledger2beancount/docs/guide.md

-ledger supports a wide range of date formats whereas beancount requires all dates in the format `YYYY-MM-DD` (ISO 8601).  ledger2beancount automatically recognizes the default date formats from ledger:
+ledger supports a wide range of date formats whereas beancount requires all dates in the format `YYYY-MM-DD` (ISO 8601).  ledger2beancount automatically recognises the default date formats from ledger:

 * `YYYY-YY-DD`
 * `YYYY/MM/DD`